apache/trafficserver/doc/release-notes/upgrading.en.rst

 ---------------------
 The following incompatible changes to the configurations have been made in this version of ATS.

-The records.config entry proxy.config.http.down_server.abort_threshold has been removed.
+The records.yaml entry proxy.config.http.down_server.abort_threshold has been removed.

 Plugins